 The Company recognizes its equity in the net earnings or losses relating to the investment in OCV on a one-quarter lag due to the timing and availability of financial information from OCV.
-If the Company becomes aware of a significant decline in value, the loss will be recorded in the period in which the Company identifies the decline.
+If the Company becomes aware of a significant decline in value that is other-than-temporary, the loss will be recorded in the period in which the Company identifies the decline.